FoxerLee/Transformer-Vis/README.md

 python san.py -emb embeddings/google.txt
 ```

 The model will be stored in `./train/model` folder.
+Or you can download our pretrained model at [google drive](https://drive.google.com/file/d/1FMdpBNXU09o24d0GeddDJTmLSQybINai/view?usp=sharing).

 The code are modefied based on [SSAN-self-attention-sentiment-analysis-classification](https://github.com/Artaches/SSAN-self-attention-sentiment-analysis-classification).
 To change which self-attention architecture, you can go through this repository.